John Vincent Bellezza

 According to Gzer mig, Gto bu dod de was a king that Gshen rab freed from heaven.
 The chorten built for him was decorated with animals of the sky, earth and intermediate realm.
 See Kværne 1997, pp. 9, 10.

 Another mythic account set in very early times concerning the chorten is found in a text describing the origins of the Khyung clan entitled, Dbra dkar khyung po’i gdung (Bellezza 2008: 289 [n.
 275]).
 According to this text, the three progenitor brothers of the Khyung clan founded 108 temples and crystal chortens for worship.
 It is written in the Ti se’i dkar chag (mid-19th century) that a Zhang zhung sage named Ye shes rgyal ba taught the Bon doctrine to a huge assembly beside a chorten named Ghan dha chen po at the foot of Mount Pos ri ngad ldan (Bellezza 2001: 60; Vitali 2008: 406).
-The Bon historical texts Bsgrags pa gling grags and Mdzod sgra ’grel (12th century CE) assert that at each of the 37 assembly centers of the ancient bon po (’du gnas) a chorten, as well monuments such as tombs (bang so), pillars (rdo ring) and border markers (sa rtags), were established.* The claim that there were Buddhist-like chortens long before Buddhism took root in Tibet is also made in a Bon canonical text describing the architectural character of the palace temples (pho brang gzhal yas) of Zhang zhung, which includes a chorten in the heart of its design (Bellezza 2008: 295).
+The Bon historical texts Bsgrags pa gling grags and Mdzod sgra ’grel (12th century CE) assert that at each of the thirty-seven assembly centers of the ancient bon po (’du gnas) a chorten, as well monuments such as tombs (bang so), pillars (rdo ring) and border markers (sa rtags), were established.* The claim that there were Buddhist-like chortens long before Buddhism took root in Tibet is also made in a Bon canonical text describing the architectural character of the palace temples (pho brang gzhal yas) of Zhang zhung, which includes a chorten in the heart of its design (Bellezza 2008: 295).

-For references to the monuments of the 37 ’du gnas, see Uebach 1999, p.
+For references to the monuments of the thirty-seven ’du gnas, see Uebach 1999, p.
 269; Bellezza 2001, p.
 85; 2008, pp. 291, 292.
-According to Uebach (ibid., 271), the formation of the Bon tradition of the 37 assembly places can be probably attributed to the 8th or 9th century CE but also preserve lore of prehistoric origins.
-Though still not comprehensively surveyed, archaeological evidence I have assembled supports Uebach’s assessment that the origins of these sites should be sought in the distance past.
+According to Uebach (ibid., 271), the formation of the Bon tradition of the thirty-seven assembly places can be probably attributed to the 8th or 9th century CE but also preserve lore of prehistoric origins.
+Though still not comprehensively surveyed, archaeological evidence I have assembled supports Uebach’s assessment that the origins of these sites should be sought in the distant past.
 For example, Mang mkhar (near Lha rtse) boasts all-stone corbelled residential structures, the only site reported in Central Tibet with archaic architecture characteristic of Upper Tibet.
 On the archaeology of the Mang mkhar lcags ’phrang ’du gnas, see Bellezza 2010a.
 Other ’du gnas sites with early residential traces include Gnam mtsho do (now called Bkra shis do) and Rta phu dron lhas (at base of Byang la bod la in the Mus valley).

 As we shall see, forked and pronged finials crowning stepped shrines are common motifs in Upper Tibetan rock art.
 These may well correspond with the bird horns of the textual tradition.
 The existence of horned raptors in the rock art of Upper Tibet supports the presumption that similarly shaped finials on early stepped shrine represent a horned motif.
 Furthermore, the occurrence of bya ru and khyung ru in archaic funerary ritual literature of the Early Historic period may indicate that chortens of that era carried an analogous motif.
 However, there is no foolproof method to confirm this, as the two disparate bodies of evidence (rock art and textual) do not lend themselves to a stringent cross-referencing exercise.